 Teaching & Mentorship:

 As a teacher and mentor, I hope to return the support that I have received, encouraging students from all backgrounds to pursue STEM careers.
 As a psychologist, I am in particular aware of how feedback needs to be individually tailored; when I teach, I make sure to give wise feedback (Cohen, Steele, and Ross, 1999), expressing my high standards with the firm belief that my students can reach their potential and these standards.
 I make sure to include on my syllabi a list of nearby gender-neutral bathrooms, a recommendation from when I wrote on “Becoming a Better Teacher: Trans* Inclusive Pedagogy.”
 I am also committed to using resources that are freely available, promoting open access for all students, and mentoring students from underrepresented groups.
-At Rutgers-Newark, I mentored Indian-American and African-American female students for a psychology practicum and research assistantship, and at Duke, I mentored a Chinese female student through her undergraduate neuroscience honors thesis as well as Hispanic and African-American first-year cognitive neuroscience graduate students.
+At Rutgers-Newark and Duke, I mentored several undergraduate students from underrepresented backgrounds for a psychology practicum, research assistantship, and undergraduate neuroscience honors thesis, and mentored diverse first-year cognitive neuroscience graduate students.
 I also helped develop an undergraduate/graduate mentorship program for the Duke Women in Science and Engineering group so that women across disciplines could see themselves in their majors.

 I have also tried to include underrepresented groups in my work and perform research that is directly applicable to reducing the academic achievement gap.
 As an undergraduate at Pomona College, I worked in the Levin lab, which focused on characterizing the transgender population.
 My research projects, using survey and behavioral data collected from LGBTQ conferences, were driven by the goal of giving an underrepresented community a voice within science.
 Now, at Duke and previously at Rutgers-Newark, my work on intelligence mindset also has direct applicability to the achievement gap: understanding how a malleable vs. fixed intelligence mindset improves academic agency can help later combat the effects of stereotype threat for underrepresented communities in educational domains (e.g., see Dweck and Yeager, 2012).